WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/Weekly-Meetings.md

 * OLS work
 * Potential routes to gaining support

+ALL EXCELLENT THANK YOU!

 #### What did you struggle with?

 * Tools & design work
+  * KW: Discussed in the meeting

 #### Where do you need help from Kirstie?